 Vice President, Government & Public Affairs

 Kara Flynn serves as the Vice President, Government and Public Affairs, and reports directly to the President and CEO.
-In her role she oversees a diverse team of employees responsible for Aboriginal and stakeholder relations, government relations, internal and external communications and community investment.
-She was promoted to the role of VP in January 2012, having previously served as Manager, Public Affairs for over three years.
+She oversees strategic initiatives in government relations, corporate responsibility, issues management, internal and external communications, and community investment.
+She is also the executive leader for Syncrude’s Aboriginal Relations program and a member of the company’s Aboriginal Relations Steering Committee.

 Ms. Flynn has a Bachelor of Arts degree from the University of British Columbia in History and Political Science.